2017 Vancouver municipal by-election: Non-Partisan Association

 On September 6, 2017, the Non-Partisan Association held a nomination meeting to decide their representative for the lone Council position.
 Hector Bremner, the successful nominee, beat out former school trustee Penny Noble and former leader of the Cedar Party Glen Chernen.
 Candidates for the five school trustee positions were announced at the same time.

 Green Party

-Pete Fry, who had unsuccessfully ran for Council in 2014, was the first confirmed nominee for council by any major political party in Vancouver.
+Pete Fry of the Green Party of Vancouver, who had unsuccessfully run for council in 2014, was the first confirmed nominee for council by any major political party in Vancouver.
 The Greens also nominated former incumbent Janet Fraser to run for re-election alongside Judy Zaichkowsky and Estrellita Gonzalez.